mz8t/pythfarms/README.md

 # PyThFarms README

 A Python toolkit for indexing Aerodrome liquidity pools, filtering votable pools, enriching them with metadata, and computing live epoch‐to‐date fees & bribes (in USD) using CoinGecko.
-Follow these steps to reproduce the data pipeline.

 ---